kiakeshmiri/Paws/README.md

 It's based on grpc-web on backend exposing CRUD services using golang and mongodb.
 All the components of this demo are located in docker container and are managed by docker compose.

-By using grpc and protobuf the size of transfered data will be 20 times smaller and almost 10 times faster (based on my own benchmarks) compared to traditional REST.
+By using grpc and protobuf the size of transferred data will be 20 times smaller and almost 10 times faster (based on my own benchmarks) compared to traditional REST.

 ## Server(less) backend:

-GRPC nackend is written in go (golang).
+gRPC backend is written in go (golang).
 The code is located under server folder.
-Dependencies are handled by go modules and it used standard mongodb driver to communicate to database and exposes servies through google grpc and protobuf.
+Dependencies are handled by go modules and it used standard mongodb driver to communicate to database and exposes services through google grpc and protobuf.

 Proto is defines in server/pawsgrpc/paws_grpc.proto as following:

 ```